The fastest-selling new and used cars in today’s market

 An additional subcompact SUV, the Nissan Kicks also makes the list.
 “Sales of the Nissan Kicks are down 28.2 percent over last year, and demand for the small and affordable SUV is outweighing available supply.”

-Both the gasoline version and the hybrid version of the Jeep Wrangler Unlimited make the list.
+The gasoline and hybrid versions of the Jeep Wrangler Unlimited make the list.
 “Jeep’s second quarter sales were down 11 percent over last year due to inventory constraints, but the Jeep Wrangler Hybrid is the best-selling plug-in hybrid in the country,” said Brauer.

 Two luxury SUVs round out the list: the compact BMW X3 and the midsize Mercedes-Benz GLE.
 “Supply constraints have impacted sales of the BMW X3 and raised demand for available models, as the vehicle had a 12.1 percent sales decline in the second quarter of 2022 compared to last year,” said Brauer.
 “The Mercedes-Benz GLE was Mercedes’ second-highest seller in the second quarter of 2022, but it had a sales decline of 13.5 percent compared to last year.”